 Now press and hold the SW2-DOWN(CAL) button and plug the power supply until you see both B1 and B4 LEDs are on.
 Now you can probe on the test point CAL using a frequency counter or other test instruments like an oscilloscope to see if you can get a 1MHz square wave.
-You can perform coarse calibration here if the frequency is off.
+Please note, you should clip on the ground first before you probe on the CAL test point.
+You can perform coarse calibration here if the frequency has big tolerance.
 Press SW1-UP(BAND) or SW2-DOWN(CAL) several times to get 1MHz as close as possible, then press SW3-TX to save the setting.
-Please note, the frequency counter on oscilloscope might not be very accurate.
+Please note, the frequency counter on oscilloscope might not be very accurate, and some frequency counters might need higher amplitude to be able to read something.